 AMP designs are a great start as in a recent Google conference, a Google rep stated AMP designs will have a ton of leverage in the mobile SERPs.
 With Accelerated Mobile Pages, Google loves speed and so should you!
 There are some restrictions with AMP, so make sure you consider some of the following.
 Google has to detect the AMP version of your content, therefore you will need to modify the original content version with a canonical tag for AMP pages.

-Schema mark-up is a requirement for your content to have the opportunity to appear in the Google Search news carousel, so implementing Schema is still a vital step in the online marketing process and will continue to be a needed strategy to better communicate with the search engines and increase CTR in 2017.
+Schema mark-up is a requirement for your content to have the opportunity to appear in the Google Search news carousel, so implementing Schema is still a vital step in the online marketing process and will continue to be a needed strategy to better communicate with the search engines and increase CTR.

 Michael Wahlgren - Founder of Pineberry

 After more than ten years of working with SEO it has become clear to me that the best practices in SEO change very little from year to year.
-I see no reason why this would differ in 2017; great content and backlinks will still be the most powerful tools in your kit.
+I see no reason why this would differ; great content and backlinks will still be the most powerful tools in your kit.

-Having said this, I believe that one important trend in 2017, at least in the Nordic countries, will be the increasing real-time aspect of SEO.
+Having said this, I believe that one important trend, at least in the Nordic countries, will be the increasing real-time aspect of SEO.
 Google’s algorithms react much faster to your changes, two recent examples being the last Penguin update and the date bug.
 Besides reacting fast, Google is also more forgiving than it has been in the past.

 If you make change in your SEO and your rankings drop you can now more easily undo the damage by simply reversing the change.
 In the past Google has been more prone to hold a grudge and reclaiming your hard-earned ranking could be a lengthy process.